 Similar to amber is russet, which turned up in a line of seal (brown) European-style Burmese in New Zealand in 2007.
 It has subsequently occurred found in the related Mandalay (similar to the Asian in Europe) and appears to be a mutation of the extension gene.
 The first known russet was a pure-bred Burmese called “Molly” in 2007.
 There is now an experimental programme in NZ to breed Russet Burmese and to investigate dilute russet, russet tabby and solid russet (as opposed to the Burmese sepia form of russet).

-Pandora (owned by Bill B, Granby, MA, USA) should have turned out a red/black brindled tortie.
+The example above is Pandora (owned by Bill B, Granby, MA, USA) who should have turned out a red/black brindled tortie.
 For some reason, probably a mutant gene, she didn't produce red pigment; the hair that should have been red ended up white giving a black/white brindle effect.
 A red/white brindle has also been seen; in that case it was the black colour that wasn't produced.
 These really are X-colours!
-The black/white brindle was spayed and the red/white brindle was feral, so it's not known if the colour could be inherited to produce a roan cat (in roan, the colour hairs and white hairs should be evenly mixed).
-In fact "tweed" is a recently noted colour mutation similar to roan in horses where white hairs are evenly intermixed with the solid base colour, such as black, to give a salt and pepper effect.
-Some ancient descriptions of Thai cat varieties mention a "Saem Sawet" which is a black cat with white speckles.
-Until now, many of these Thai descriptions were thought to be mythical, but some are turning out to be poetic descriptions of colours that are only now being rediscovered.
+"Tweed" and "roan" are recently noted colour mutations similar to roan in horses where white hairs are evenly intermixed with the solid base colour, such as black, to give a salt and pepper effect.

 THE CHIMERA CONUNDRUM